-The rabbits represented intense multiplication of the insecurities, flaws, and darkness of humans.
+The rabbits depicted in this film represent intense multiplication of the insecurities, flaws, and darkness of humans.

 The same cannot be said when we struggle with ourselves.